 Coach Witherspoon brings 23 years of coaching experience to the basketball program.
 He led Evergreen High School to a district championship in 2013 and has mentored numerous players into the collegiate ranks during his five year tenure with the Plainsmen.
 Prior to Evergreen High School, Brian assisted at Clark College for eight years and helped the Penguins to the NWAACC Western Division Championship in 2012.
 Coach Spoon began his coaching journey at Portland Community College under his former coach Donald Dixon.
 He currently serves as a counselor for Camas High School and has coached the JV program for 4 seasons and is in his 6th year with the Papermaker basketball program.
 Brian enjoys contributing to the basketball program because it provides another avenue to serve as a positive role model for young men and encourage them to pursue excellence in their lives.

 Junior Varsity Assistant Coach

-Coach Jared Price is excited to begin his third year of coaching at Camas High School.
-Jared graduated from Evergreen High School in 2013 where he was a varsity player for both basketball and baseball and attended Mt Hood Community College.
+Coach Jared Price graduated from Evergreen High School in 2013 where he was a varsity player for both basketball and baseball and attended Mt Hood Community College.
 He has been surrounded by basketball his whole life – tagging along with his dad while officiating games and attending Portland Trail Blazers games since he was a kid, Jared considers himself a gym rat.
-Jared has a true passion for the sport and brings enthusiasm and energy to coaching.
-It is important to Jared to develop relationships with the players and encourage them to always be the best student/athlete they can be on and off the court and give 110% in everything they do.
-Jared’s hobbies include hiking, travelling, spending time with family and his dog and watching all sports – Blazers, Mariners and Steelers!!
+Jared is now in his fourth year of coaching at Camas High School.
+He has a true passion for the sport and brings enthusiasm and energy to coaching.
+It is important to Jared to develop relationships with players and encourage them to be the best student athlete they can be by always giving 110% in everything they do both on and off the court.
+Jared’s hobbies include hiking, travelling, spending time with family and his dog and watching all sports – Blazers, Mariners and Steelers!

 Freshman Head Coach